 - Add in a little more of the pasta water if the egg mixture is too thick.

-- Season with sea salt (if needed) and cracked pepper and serve immediately.
+- Season with sea salt (if needed), cracked pepper, extra parmesan, and serve immediately.

 - Avoid Scrambled Eggs – You don't want to add your eggs to the pasta until you've removed the pan from the heat.
 This will stop the eggs from overcooking and scrambling.
 You're going for a beautifully smooth sauce with crispy little bites of bacon!

 - Carbonara vs. Fettuccine – The difference between carbonara and fettuccine is simply the addition of pancetta, bacon or guanciale.
 Strictly fettuccine recipes generally include simple Alfredo sauce, parmesan and maybe an added protein.